ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/debugging_with_mte_on_pixel8/how-to-3.md

 If the *android:memtagMode* attribute is not specified, then MTE is disabled.

-This Learning Path demonstrates the the *sync* value of *memtagMode* attribute.
+This Learning Path demonstrates the *sync* value of *memtagMode* attribute.

 In synchronous mode (*sync*), a mismatch between the tag in the address and the tag in memory causes the processor to abort execution immediately.
 It terminates the process with SIGSEGV (code SEGV_MTESERR), which is a synchronous exception.
 This identifies the precise instruction and address that caused the failure.